blk-amazon/amplify-container-workshop/content/serverless-containers/getting-started/_index.en.md

 > Hosting with Fargate in Amplify is only available in US-East-1 at this time

 ## Route53
-Navigate to **Route53** page in AWS Console to find your public domain.
+Navigate to **Route53** page in AWS Console and then click on the **Hosted zones** item on the left-hand side menu.
+Look for a domain that ends with **awsps.myinstance.com**.
+This is your public domain for this workshop.
+Copy the full domain, as we'll need it in the next step.

 Now we're ready to add hosting to our application.

 ```bash
 amplify add hosting
 ```

+The Amplify CLI will now take you through the hosting configurations.
+When you are prompted to provide the endpoint for your app, enter **nextamplified.** followed by the domain you copied from Route53.
+Don't forget the the period between nextamplified and the domain you're pasting.
+For example: **nextamplified.graebel1.blk.awsps.myinstance.com**

 ```bash
 A registered domain is required.